Application Forms (posted at bottom of page)

 Procedure for Applicants

 A proposal outlining the research project, confined to two pages typewritten in English and accompanied by an estimate of the expenses for which financial aid is requested, must be submitted by the applicant.
 Requests for support should not exceed $2,000.00 although the itemized budget for the research project may indicate a greater expenditure.
 Each proposal should clearly describe how the research project relates to an aspect of the geology of the Gulf Coast region.
 Also required is a letter of endorsement from the project supervisor.
 This letter should provide documentation of the qualifications of the student requesting project support, as well as a realistic timetable including the estimated date of completion of the project.
+Applications are taken between October 1st and February 28th.
 All application documents are to be submitted to Rene De Hon, Chairman of the GCAGS Student Grant Committee.
-Materials must be received no later than February 28, 2014.
+Application materials must be received no later than February 28th for consideration for funding by the GCAGS Spring Board Meeting.
+Applications received after February 28th will be required to resubmit during the next funding cycle.

 Procedure for Review of Project Proposals